 We’ve seen gamification work in some verticals, but it’s overused and is not always the answer.
 In fact, the most effective approach is often the simplest: understand what your users value most, and double down on them.

-- A unique process designed for buyers and sellers
+- A unique and engaging process designed for buyers and sellers

 - Push notifications